martinskruze/martinskruze.github.io/does_arel_work_in_rails_7.md

 Drumroll… …it works!
 Good!
 So I have a couple more complex ideas… …have you heard about CTE?

 ## 5. Common Table Expressions
 Common table expressions ('with as ()' sql statements) are useful tools in every complex SQL statement.
 These can get complicated, even with pg recursion, so I have two examples.
 Side Note - **you should make use of [ActiveRecordExtended](https://github.com/GeorgeKaraszi/ActiveRecordExtended) gem**, if you require union, CTE or something more complex, as your apps functionality).

-These examples are more of an engineering exercise than a real use case… …but I am not judging, if there is a will, there is a way.
+These examples are more of an engineering exercise than a real use case, but if there is a will, there is a way, so you do you.
 ### Order articles
 In this example, let's try to order articles by longest comment.
 This is not the most efficient way to order articles by longest comment, but it is just to exemplify CTE usage.
 This will show usage of window function and custom joining on newly created attributes.
 All our found articles must have comments for simplicity's sake.
 We want to display not only articles, but also how long is the longest comment.
 #### Rails 6 arel query with rails 6 sql